pancake-vn/bitsdojo_window/README.md

 # bitsdojo_window

-A [Flutter package](https://pub.dev/packages/bitsdojo_window) that makes it easy to customize and work with your Flutter desktop app window **on both Windows and macOS** .
+A [Flutter package](https://pub.dev/packages/bitsdojo_window) that makes it easy to customize and work with your Flutter desktop app window **on Windows, macOS and Linux**.

 Watch the tutorial to get started.
 Click the image below to watch the video: